 In India, market regulator, SEBI (Securities and Exchange Board of India) has taken several developmental policy initiatives to give fillip to the commodity derivative market.
-In the financial year 2018-19, the SEBI permitted two more exchanges to operate commodity derivative market.
-With this there are currently five SEBI recognized electronic multi-commodity national exchanges including ICEX.

 Notable policies initiatives have been allowing commodity options, permitting mutual funds to participate in the commodity derivative markets, allowing foreign entities to hedge their exposure on commodity in Indian commodity exchanges and allowing introduction of commodity indices trade.